Steps to Starting a Business in South Dakota

 Professional Licensing – Some services such as architects, plumbers, and barbers require licensing in South Dakota.
 While this isn’t a license on the business, licensing is required in order to operate.

-Hiring employees is a complex and often intimidating process for a new business owner as there are multiple agencies to register with and labor laws to understand.
+Hiring employees is a complex and often overwhelming process for a new small business owner as there are multiple agencies to register with and labor laws to understand.

 Employers are responsible for reporting new hires, verifying employees are eligible to work in the U.S., income tax withholding, unemployment insurance, unemployment taxes, and payroll withholding taxes, including Social Security and Medicare.